Below are some frequently asked questions by prospective students that our committed team of tutors have taken the time to answer:

 I am thinking about counselling training.
 Where do I start & how long will it take?

 - Level 2 Certificate in Counselling Skills.
 This 15-week course is the first level of training and introduces you to listening and responding skills in order to help others.
 It is a stand-alone course and can be useful as continuing professional development or as the first step towards counselling training.
 You need to pass this to go on to the Level 3.
 You will not be a qualified counsellor at this stage.
-Click here (Link to L2 Course info) for more course information.
+Click here for more course information.

 - Level 4 Diploma in Therapeutic Counselling.
 By the end of this 2-year course you can qualify as a counsellor, enabling you work in an agency.
 To do this course you need to have passed the Level 3, (or have evidence of prior learning).
-Click here (Link to L4 course info) for more course information.
+Click here for more course information.

 If you complete all these courses concurrently you can qualify to be a counsellor in about 3 years.